- Available on: Business and Enterprise plans

 What the Security center shows

-Review security findings from automated security scanning across all projects in your workspace.
-Summary cards provide an at-a-glance view of total projects, projects with findings, and scan coverage.- Errors: Critical security issues that require immediate attention
+Review security findings from the built-in security scans (Basic scan and Deep scan) across all projects in your workspace.
+Summary cards provide an at-a-glance view of total projects, projects with findings, and scan coverage.
+For each project, you see:- Publish status: The project’s publish status, whether it is not published, published internally to the workspace, or published externally to the public

 - Warnings: Important security concerns that should be reviewed